oroinc/documentation/backend/api/actions.rst

 delete_subresource Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Deletes an entity or entities (depending on the association type) connected to an entity to which the sub-resource belongs.
 As this action does not have a default implementation, additional processors should be added, at least a processor that will build a form builder for your sub-resource.
 Take a look at BuildFormBuilder and BuildCollectionFormBuilder as examples of such processors.
+Use the :ref:`request_target_class <subresources-config>` configuration option when request data are different from response data.

 The route name for REST API: ``oro_rest_api_subresource``.